wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * AWS Lambda Functions Integration (Wavefront SDK support for AWS Lambda)
 * Google Cloud Functions integration

 We added dashboards to some of our cloud integrations.
-Each has in integration tile:
+Each of the dashboards also has an integration file so it's easy to find.

-Google Cloud Platform Integration
+* Google Cloud Platform Integration
   * Google Cloud Storage integration
   * Google Cloud Spanner integration
   * Google Firebase integration

-AWS Integration
+* AWS Integration
   * AWS IoT Integration
   * AWS Application Load Balancer Integration (ALB)
   * AWS Database Migration Service Integration (DMS)

 We improved the following integrations in July/August 2018: